 Answer: The motivation has been to imitate biological neural networks, namely their learning and adaptation capabilities and parallel information processing.
+To imitate human learning, one: where no prior knowledge is present (new environment) and two: to overcome complex problems (pattern recognition and image processing).

 From a mathematical point of view, artificial neural nets are effective function approximators.
 As such, they are being used in a variety of engineering applications, including systems identification, adaptive control, or classification.